 Windows XP can use nearly all of the traditional MS-DOS functions, so knowing something about DOS is still useful.
 Table B.1 contains a partial list of DOS functions.
 The ones I find most useful are in boldface.
 For more information on any specific command, type HELP followed by the command name while at the operating system command prompt.
-You can get to the operating system command prompt from the AutoCAD command line by typing SHELL.J.
+You can get to the operating system command prompt from the AutoCAD command line by typing SHELL...
 You can also get information about these commands from the Windows Help system.
-Type Command-line reference A-Z into the Search window of the Windows Help dialog box, available at Start $\rightarrow$ Help $\rightarrow$ Search.
+Type Command-line reference A-Z into the Search window of the Windows Help dialog box, available at Start \Rightarrow Help \Rightarrow Search.

-Table B.1 SELECTED DOS FUNCTIONS PURPOSE Selected DOS ASSOC Displays or modifies file extension associations.
-Functions AT Schedules commands and programs to run on a computer.
-ATTRIB Displays or changes file attributes.
-BREAK Sets or clears extended Ctrl-C checking.
-CALL Calls one batch program from another.
-CD Displays the name of or changes the current directory. СНСР Displays or sets the active code page number.
-CHDIR Displays the name of or changes the current directory. СНКДЅК Checks a disk, and displays a status report.
-With the /f switch, it may fix errors it finds on any of those old floppy disks you still need to use periodically.
-CHKNTFS Displays or modifies the checking of the disk at boot time.
-CLS Clears the DOS Command window.
-CMD Starts a new instance of the Windows command interpreter.
-COLOR Sets the default console foreground and background colors.
-COMP Compares the contents of two files or sets of files. СОМРАСТ Displays or alters the compression of files on NTFS partitions.
-CONVERT Converts FAT volumes to NTFS.
-You can't convert the current drive. СОРҮ Copies one or more files to another location.
-DATE Displays or sets the date.
-DEL Deletes one or more files.
-DIR Displays a list of files and subdirectories in a directory.
-DISKCOMP Compares the contents of two floppy disks.
-DISKCOPY Copies the contents of one floppy disk to another.
-DOSKEY Edits command lines, recalls commands, and creates macros. ЕСНО Displays messages, or turns command echoing on or off.
-ENDLOCAL Ends localization of environment changes in a batch file.
-ERASE Deletes one or more files.
-EXIT Quits the CMD.EXE program (command interpreter).
 FC Compares files, and displays the differences between them.
 FIND Searches for a text string in a file or files.
 FINDSTR Searches for strings in files.

 FOR Runs a specified command for each file in a set of files.

 FORMAT Formats a disk for use with Windows.

 FTYPE Displays or modifies file types used in file-extension associations.
 GOTO Directs the command interpreter to a labeled line in a batch program.

 GRAFTABL Enables Windows to display an extended character set in graphics mode.

+SELECTED DOS FUNCTIONS PURPOSE

-HELP IF LABEL MD Provides Help information for Windows commands.
-Performs conditional processing in batch programs.
-Creates, changes, or deletes the volume label of a disk.
-Creates a directory.
-LABEL Creates, changes, or deletes the volume label of a disk.
-Creates a directory.
-Creates a directory.
-MD MKDIR Creates a directory.
+HELPProvides Help information for Windows commands.IFPerforms conditional processing in batch programs.LABELCreates, changes, or deletes the volume label of a disk.

+MDCreates a directory.MKDIRCreates a directory.

 MODE Configures a system device.

 MORE Displays output one screen at a time.

-MOVE Moves one or more files from one directory to another directory. РАТН Displays or sets a search path for executable files.
+MOVE Moves one or more files from one directory to another directory.

+PATH Displays or sets a search path for executable files.

 PAUSE Suspends processing of a batch file and displays a message.

 PRINT Prints a text file.

 PROMPT Changes the Windows command prompt.

 RD Removes a directory.
-The /s switch includes files and subdirectories.
+The /s switch includes files and

+subdirectories.

 RECOVER Recovers readable information from a bad or defective disk.

 REM Records comments (remarks) in batch files or CONFIG.
 SYS.

-REN Renames a file or files.
-RENAME Renames a file or files.
-REPLACE Replaces files.
-RMDIR Removes a directory.
+RENRenames a file or files.RENAMERenames a file or files.REPLACEReplaces files.RMDIRRemoves a directory.

 SET Displays, sets, or removes Windows environment variables.

 SETLOCAL Begins localization of environment changes in a batch file.

 SHIFT Shifts the position of replaceable parameters in batch files.

 SORT Sorts input.

 START Starts a separate window to run a specified program or command.

 SUBST Associates a path on the local computer with a drive letter.

 TIME Displays or sets the system time.

-TITLE Sets the window title for a CMD.
+TITLE Sets the window title for a CMD .
 EXE session.

-TREE Graphically displays the directory structure of a drive or path. ТҮРЕ Displays the contents of a text file.
+TREE Graphically displays the directory structure of a drive or path.

+TYPE Displays the contents of a text file.

 VER Displays the Windows version.

-VERIFY Tells Windows to verify that your files are written correctly to a disk.
-VOL Displays a disk volume label and serial number. ХСОРҮ Copies files and directory trees, including by date created.
+VERIFY Tells Windows to verify that your files are written correctly to disk.

+VOL Displays a disk volume label and serial number.

+XCOPY Copies files and directory trees, including by date created.